Updated March 17, 2023

 1. Source Qualifier Transformation

 This transformation is active and connected.
-It is used to represent rows the read integration service.
-When a flat file or relational data source is involved at that time Source Qualifier Transformation comes into the picture.
-With this transformation how data is fetched and overridden can be defined.
+It is used to represent rows of the read integration service.
+When a flat-file or relational data source is involved at that time, Qualifier Transformation comes into the picture.
+With this transformation, how data is fetched and overridden can be defined.

 Example: Modify source qualifier mapping ‘m_student_target’ to return only selected columns.

-Step 1: Open mapping ‘m_student_target’ in mapping designer.
+Step #1: Open mapping ‘m_student_target’ in the mapping designer.

 SELECT ROLLNO, STUDNAME, DEPT, HOD FROM STUD and click on OK.